College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

 Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual analyzed the data to discover how diverse the standard college campus really is, including race, gender, the ages of the students, and where they're from.
-Read the Trinity College diversity report below.
+College Factual ran the numbers to learn how diverse the standard college campus really is, considering race, gender, the ages of the students, and where they’re from.

 Trinity College Student Population